gnachman/iterm2-website/source/_includes/documentation-preferences.md

 This shortcut can be used to open a new window or tab.
 By default, it opens a new tab, but if you hold down the option key while pressing the shortcut, a new window will be opened instead.

 #### Tags
 Tags are a collection of words or phrases that annotate a profile.
 When you search your profiles (for instance, in the profiles window), the tag names are searched in addition to the profile name.
+If a tag name contains a slash that defines a hierarchy of menu items in the **Profiles** menu.

 #### Badge
 The badge is a large label visible in the top right of a terminal session behind its text.
 For more information see <a href="badges.html">Badges</a>.